EXCLUSIVE-Ghana official creditors close to giving financing assurances for debt rework talks -sources

 The assurances could pave the way for the IMF executive board to approve the $3 billion loan next week, one of the sources said.

+IMF spokesperson Julie Kozack said in a Thursday news briefing that the Fund is hopeful its executive board can quickly consider the Ghana program once enough official bilateral creditor assurances have been secured.
+The package was agreed at the staff level in December.

+"We have seen strong progress toward creditors delivering on these financing assurances and we're hopeful that they can be delivered very rapidly," Kozack said.

 Ghana's finance ministry and China's finance ministry did not immediately reply to a request for comment.
-An IMF spokesperson didn't reply to a request for comment.
 The Paris Club declined to comment.

 The West African nation is struggling through its worst economic crisis in a generation, defaulting on most of its external debt in December and completing a domestic debt exchange in February.